chilejay7/Hitchhiker-s-Guide-Travel-App-/README.md

 [Hitchhiker's Guide](https://chilejay7.github.io/Hitchhiker-s-Guide-Travel-App-/)

-## -- User Story --
+## User Story
-As a user, I want to have a lot of relevant information or tools regarding my trip in one application.
+AS A person who travels often
-As a user, I want to be able to see information about my airport: delays, weather, and useful info for my departure / arrival.
+I WANT to see the flight information for destination cities And exchange rates for different currencies

-As a user, I want to be able to see current prices and conversion rates for multiple currencies.
+SO THAT I can find a flight

-As a user, I want to be able input data into a calendar, and be able to leave the page without losing the data.
+And Plan how much money I will need

 ## -- Acceptance Criteria --